byJeevan/Swift_Playgrounds/Swift Notes/Language Keywords-Basics.md

     let total = sum2(1, 2, 3, 4, 5)
     ```

-### Unowned vs Weak
-- A weak reference is always optional and automatically becomes nil when the referenced object deinitializes.
-Unowned expects an owner (pointer reference) after deallocation.
-It never becomes nil.
-Therefore the unowned variable must not be an optional.
-- For `weak` references, which are set to nil if the instance they reference is deallocated.
-- Weak references are automatically set to nil once the object they point to gets deallocated
-- Since a weak reference can be set to nil, it is always declared as an optional.
-- `unowned` reference is always expected to have a value. which means - when the object deallocated, reference will
-- unowned comes in two flavours - unowned(safe) and unowned(unsafe).
-It's equivalent to assign and unsafe_unretained from Objective-C
-- unowned - When a references object is deallocated(is nil), the unowned does not become a nil because ARC does not set it.
-That is why unowned reference is non-optional

 ### Computed properties
 - Are functions *masquerading* as properties.
 - Can change value dynamically and are thus calculated; this is in contrast to stored properties - which are fixed and have to update explicitly.